 - The Wraptor 2.0 also features anatomical wrap-around padding for high-impact absorption, lateral support, and a slim, comfortable fit

 - Inner terry-loop fabric for maximum comfort and absorption

 Cliff Keen is known for their quality wrestling gear, and this breathable knee pad is no exception.
 The Cliff Keen Wraptor Knee Pad has air vent holes that allow greater breathability.
 It also has “stretch mat” panels that contour with the shape of the knee.
 This is important because you don’t want to feel like you have a hard plate on the front of your knee while you’re rolling.
 Instead you just want light, but effective, padding.

-- ENHANCED FIT AND COMFORT – extended length of sleeve protects leg from scrapes and cuts, non-slip material stays in place and doesn’t chafe
+- ENHANCED FIT AND COMFORT: The extended length of the sleeves will protect your legs from scrapes and cuts.
+The non-slip material stays in place and doesn’t chafe

-- COMPRESSES WITH CONFIDENCE – Warm muscles = happy muscles, happy muscles mean reduced fatigue and cramping, so you can go faster and stronger
+- COMPRESSES WITH CONFIDENCE: Keep your muscles happy by keeping them warm to reduce fatigue and cramping, so you can go faster and stronger for longer

 Although the McDavid Hex Knee Pads aren’t specifically designed for BJJ, they can offer bit of extra padding both on and off the mat .
 Some of the best Jiu Jitsu athletes are the ones that supplement their Jiu Jitsu with weight lifting, or cardio – and these lightweight sleeves are perfect for a wide range of sports.

 - ASICS Gel-Conform Ii Volleyball Kneepad, Performance Black, Large/X-Large

 - Performance Black